HIIgor/match_certs_migration/README.md

 ### Usage

-First of all, download the repo, drag the actions dir under your fastlane dir.
+First of all, download the repo, drag the actions directory under your fastlane directory.
 In your Fastfile,

 ```